 The American Landmark Properties business strategy is to own and operate a portfolio of high-profit, commercial real estate investments in the United States.
 We seek to acquire high-quality value-add and opportunistic office, industrial, and multifamily assets.
 We then improve our properties through hands-on management and targeted capital improvement initiatives.

 Our mission is the creation of maximum returns and growth for our investors.
-These goals are accomplished through an experienced and streamlined management team and their entrepreneurial approach, superior real estate knowledge, hard work, and resourcefulness.
+These goals are accomplished through an experienced and streamlined management team and their entrepreneurial approach, superior real estate knowledge, hard work and resourcefulness.
 Investing our own capital alongside our investors ensures our interests are aligned.
-And because we are directly and proactively involved in the acquisition, financing, operation and marketing of all of our properties, our investments outperform the competition.
+Our investments typically outperform the competition because we are directly and proactively involved in the acquisition, financing, operation and marketing of all of our properties.

 Over our 30-year history, American Landmark Properties has delivered an average IRR of 26.4%.
 Investors are typically entitled to a share of the cash flow from rents as their preferred return as well as a share of the proceeds when the property is eventually refinanced or sold.
 The hold period for an historical American Landmark Properties investment has ranged from 5–10 years.
 However, past performance does not guarantee future results.

-Investors who invest in equity typically receive monthly distributions.
-Usually we will send distributions and cash flow income to the same bank account that the investor provided for their original investment.
-However, we can also accommodate changing a distribution bank account by request.
-We ask for bank information that will allow for monthly or quarterly standard ACH transfers.
+Investors who invest in equity typically receive monthly preferred distributions.
+We will send distributions to investors either via direct deposit to their preferred bank or the mail—whichever is the investor’s preference.
 Distributions are never guaranteed in amount or timing and you should carefully read the offering documents on the specific deal you are interested in to fully understand projected distributions and what risks are involved.

-American Landmark Properties does not charge its investors any initial one-time or monthly management fees.
-Operating costs of the company are recouped through acquisition, refinance, and disposition fees — which vary slightly with deal type and size.
+American Landmark Properties does not charge its investors any initial one-time or account maintenance fees.
+Operating costs of the company are recouped through acquisition, refinance, property management and disposition fees, which vary slightly with deal type and size.
 There are no fees to set up an account with American Landmark Properties.